mercyellen/comparisons/README.md

   * Java | Swift
     ---- | -----
-    Unsure | The protocol can then be adopted by a class, structure, or enumeration to provide an actual implementation of those requirements.
+    You are able to implement as many interfaces as needed.
+The interface will also force you to include all methods defined within it in every class that implements it. | The protocol can be adopted by a class, structure, or enumeration to provide an actual implementation of those requirements.
 Any type that satisfies the requirements of a protocol is said to conform to that protocol.
 In addition to specifying requirements that conforming types must implement, you can extend a protocol to implement some of these requirements or to implement additional functionality that conforming types can take advantage of.

 * How is it used?